Bayer soars on report of proposed $8 billion Roundup settlement

 The German drugs and pesticides company has engaged in negotiations with plaintiffs’ lawyers, a person familiar with the matter told Reuters.

+Bloomberg said the delays had been pursued by Bayer to allow for undisturbed settlement talks.

+The initial unfavorable court rulings in the first three glyphosate cases, heard in California, have at times dragged Bayer’s market value below the price tag of target company Monsanto, though share are now trading above that level.

-Bayer’s Chief Executive Werner Baumann last week said the company would consider settling with U.S. plaintiffs only on reasonable terms, and if such a move wraps up all cases.
+Bayer’s Chief Executive Werner Baumann last week said the company would consider settling with U.S. plaintiffs only on reasonable terms, and if it “achieves finality of the overall litigation”.

-He also said at the time the group was “constructively engaging” in a court-ordered process with mediator Ken Feinberg on the cases heard in federal court.
+He added at the time the group was “constructively engaging” in a court-ordered process with mediator Ken Feinberg on the cases heard in federal court.
 Most of the pending cases, however, have been filed with U.S. state courts.

 The company, which says regulators and extensive research have found glyphosate to be safe, has previously said it was banking on U.S. appeals courts to reverse or tone down three initial court rulings that have so far awarded tens of millions of dollars to each plaintiff.

 Bloomberg cited three sources familiar with the discussions as saying that Bayer’s lawyers are seeking an accord to resolve all current and future cases.
+Talks over cases that have yet to be filed were particularly tricky, the report added.

 While Bayer has indicated it could pay $6-$8 billion, plaintiffs’ lawyers want more than $10 billion to drop their claims, the report said.

+An estimate of a $20 billion hit from the litigation has previously been reflected in the share price, while a likely litigation settlement liability was in the mid single-digit billion dollar range, they added.

+But they kept a neutral rating on the stock, citing uncertainty over Bayer’s fortunes in the appeals process - with the first appeals verdict expected by the end of the year - and whether a settlement could be achieved before that.

-The number of U.S. plaintiffs blaming Roundup and other glyphosate-based weedkillers for their cancer continued to rise by 5,000 to 18,400, as a litigation wave that has crushed the group’s market value showed no sign of letting up.
+The number of U.S. plaintiffs blaming Roundup and other glyphosate-based weedkillers for their cancer continued to rise by 5,000 to 18,400, Bayer said last week, as a litigation wave showed no sign of letting up.

-Reporting by Thyagaraju Adinarayan and Ludwig Burger; additional reporting by Ludwig Burger; editing by Josephine Mason/Keith Weir